Jared Kushner Might Not Feel Welcome At His Harvard 15th Reunion

 In advance of the Harvard Class of ’03 reunion, some of Jared Kushner’s classmates are using their space in the Harvard Red Book (normally reserved for updates on what’s going on in one’s life) to send a message to Jared Kushner.
 In a sort of polite protest, people who would normally talk about life events and professional accomplishments have used the space provided to send Kushner a message about their discontent.
 Jared Kushner is not expected to attend the actual reunion, but some of his classmates are speaking out loud and clear.

 The Boston Globe says that the comments range from snarky to harsh.
-Some of them call out Kushner by name while others a slightly more subtle.
-But a few people have gone further to create a private “Shame on You, Jared Kushner” Facebook page which was the power behind people using the Red Book to share their thoughts on Kushner and by proxy, Donald Trump.
+Some of them call out Kushner by name while others are slightly more subtle.
+But a few people have gone further to create a private “Shame on You, Jared Kushner” Facebook page, which was the power behind people using the Red Book to share their thoughts on Kushner and by proxy, Donald Trump.

-One of Jared Kushner’s classmates whose grandparents were Holocaust survivors spoke of her disappointment.
+One of Jared Kushner’s classmates, whose grandparents were Holocaust survivors, spoke of her disappointment.

 “Mostly, I feel low-grade, constant horror as I watch attacks on refugees, minorities, my most at-risk patients, women’s rights, and the environment, and new threats of nuclear war.
 Shame on you, Jared Kushner.”